Chase Bank Review 2022: Checking and Savings Accounts

 The Chase Savings account has a $5 monthly service fee that’s waived if:

-The Chase Savings accounts come with an autosave option that’s pretty cool.
+The Chase Savings account come with an autosave option that’s pretty cool.
 Using the mobile app, you can set your account to transfer a set amount of money every time you get paid, a little every day, or any set time and amount that you like.
 It puts your savings on autopilot.